Playing high-impact sports with disc protrusion

 Disc protrusion occurs when the tough outer layer of a disc in the spine ruptures, allowing the disc’s gel-like interior to leak into the spinal canal.
 The discs in the spine act as tiny shock absorbers, allowing the surrounding vertebrae to pivot without impacting one another.
-Because the discs are responsible for cushioning the vertebrae, they often experience a great deal of wear and tear, especially in the body of an athlete.
+Because the discs are responsible for cushioning the vertebrae, they often experience a great deal of wear, especially in the body of an athlete.

-Treating disc protrusion
+Conservative disc protrusion treatments

 Most athletes are relieved to learn that one of the commonly prescribed treatments for disc protrusion is exercise.
-An immediate return to the sport that caused the spinal damage may be postponed during the treatment period, however, and most patients should stick to low-impact exercises that focus on stretching and strengthening the muscles in the neck and back.
+However, an immediate return to the sport that caused the spinal damage may be postponed during the treatment period and most patients should stick to low-impact exercises that focus on stretching and strengthening the muscles in the neck and back.
 Before you begin an exercise treatment plan, you should consult a doctor or physical therapist who can ensure that you are able to participate in an exercise program without the threat of further injury.

-- The use of nonsteroidal anti-inflammatory drugs
+- Nonsteroidal anti-inflammatory drugs (NSAIDs)

-- Massage therapy
+- Physical therapy

 Alternative therapies, such as acupuncture, the use of herbal supplements and chiropractic manipulation, may also provide relief to athletes with disc protrusion.

 Our minimally invasive decompression and stabilization procedures are designed to treat all levels of disc protrusion and other degenerative disc conditions by removing the damaged part of the disc from the pinched nerve.
 Once the nerve is released, the symptoms of pain and discomfort should subside.
 The minimally invasive procedures at Laser Spine Institute are performed on an outpatient basis and cause very little muscle disruption, which means you can experience a shorter recovery time and fewer complications than patients who chose traditional spine surgery.^